antaldaniel/reprex/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 20

-title: Recent Posts
+title: Recent News
-subtitle:
+subtitle: For more posts, visit our blog  [Data&Lyrics](https://dataandlyrics.com/)

 content:
   # Page type to display.
 E.g. post, talk, publication...